How may we help you?

 • Current value statement

-• When will my current value statement for 2023 be sent to me?
+• When will my Current Value Statement for 2024 be sent to me?

-We will be sending current value statements between September and November.
+We will be sending Current Value Statements between October and December.

-If you’re an active joint member, you will receive your statement at the end of September.
-If you are a deferred joint member or a Section B member, you will receive your statement at the end of October.
-If you are a Section C member, you will receive your statement at the end of November.
+If you’re an active joint member, you will receive your statement in October.
+If you are a deferred joint member or a Section B member, you will receive your statement in November.
+If you are a Section C member, you will receive your statement in December.

 The graphic below illustrates the different member types and shows you which scheme covers which period.